szubair100/GraphQL_Practice/README.md

 # GraphQL_Practice
-This is to practice GraphQL using NodeJS and ReactJS
+This is to practice GraphQL using NodeJS and ReactJS using Apollo